inthehouse/aoe-project/README.md

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And was suppoesed to contain base setup for a project that can be further developed.
+The coding challenge is in the files.

 ### Available Scripts